vero-tess/Team-X-Project-2/README.md

 DESCRIPTION
 ___________

-A JavaScript web application to help students find out where seminars and events with and without free food are located on the University of Rochester campus.
-The site includes an interactive map that allows users to visually locate the events as well as a list of available events and accompanying information.
+A JavaScript web application to help students find where seminars and events with and without free food are located on the University of Rochester campus.
+The site includes an interactive map that allows users to visually locate the events as well as a list of available events and pertinent information about each.

 LAST EDITED